FAQ

 How can I contribute?

-You can support the Mensa Foundation along various lines.
+You can support the Mensa Fonds in various ways.

 One-off financial donations are very welcome.
-We also have a group of ambassadors, the club of 100 (Cv100).
-These are people who donate annually €100 and spend 100 minutes of their time promoting the objectives of the Mensa Foundation.
-You can also participate in regularly organized fund-raising dinners by the chair, a tombola, benefit auction.
-You can take an initiative yourself to raise money, e.g. a fundraising dinner, etc.
+We also have a group of ambassadors, the Club of 100 (Cv100).
+These are people who donate annually €100 and spend 100 minutes of their time promoting the objectives of the Mensa Fonds.
+You can also participate in regularly organized fund-raising dinners by the chair, a tombola, charity auction.
+You can take initiative yourself to raise money, e.g. a fundraising dinner, etc.

 What percentage of my money actually goes to charity?